top of page

 lallison@bcps.org

-Laura Allison has been teaching music in Baltimore County Public Schools for 16 years.
-She has worked at a separate public day school for students with exceptionalities, ages 3-21, and an elementary school with a large regional special education program.
-Laura has her BME in Music Education from WV Wesleyan College and a MS in Special Education from Johns Hopkins University.
-Last year, she was a recipient of an MMEA Outstanding Educator Award.
+Laura Allison has been teaching music in Baltimore County for 17 years.
+She has worked in an elementary setting with a large population of autistic students and is currently teaching at a separate public day school for children ages 3-21 with severe and profound disabilities.
+Laura has her BME in Music Education from WV Wesleyan College and an MS in Special Education from Johns Hopkins University.
+She received the MMEA Outstanding Educator Award in 2023.

 Phil Barnes - Montgomery County